Muukid/muTrueType/README.md

 * `MUTT_UNEXPECTED_EOF`: the file unexpectedly ended; this means that rather the file is corrupt, or an out-of-range index or length was given by it.

+* `MUTT_UNEXPECTED_END_OF_TABLE`: the table unexpectedly ended; this means that rather the file is corrupt (unlikely if a checksum check has been performed), or an invalid value has been written to a table.

-* `MUTT_INVALID_SFNT_VERSION`: the "sfntVersion" value specified in "TableDirectory" was invalid; because this is the first value read, if this error occurs, it is likely that the data given is not TrueType data.
+* `MUTT_INVALID_SFNT_VERSION`: the "sfntVersion" value specified in "TableDirectory" was invalid.
+Because this is the first value read, if this error occurs, it is likely that the data given is not TrueType data (this error gets triggered if the file is OpenType as well).

 * `MUTT_INVALID_NUM_TABLES`: the "numTables" value specified in "TableDirectory" was invalid.